o0oBluePhoenixo0o/AbbVie2017/README.md

 ### Packages

-In Sentiment Analysis we evaluated different libraries and packages from R and Python to find the best pre-trained one and also to built our own classifiers based on some packages.
+In Sentiment Analysis we evaluated different libraries and packages from R and Python to find the best pre-trained one and also to build our own classifiers based on some packages.

 | Package Name                                         | Language | Type                                |
 |------------------------------------------------------|----------|-------------------------------------|